 I don’t know if you know this, but you’ve got some really expensive, beautiful, valuable wrapping paper.

-Virginity is the ultimate gift of self and intimacy you will ever give one person - so wrap it up, cover it, hide it, clothe it, protect it with the wrapping of your biblical principles and values.
+Sex is the ultimate gift of self and intimacy you can give one person - so wrap it up, cover it, hide it, clothe it, protect it with the wrapping of your biblical principles and values.

 The principles that say:

-“I’m not going to let my feelings rule my life”
+“I’m not going to let my feelings rule my faith”

 “I’m not going to let my sex drive dictate my decisions”